 In the inquiry concerning grievances and the censure of past measures, Laud could not long escape the severe scrutiny of the commons; who were led too, in their accusation of that prelate, as well by their prejudices against his whole order, as by the extreme antipathy, which his intemperate zeal had drawn upon him.
 After a deliberation, which scarce lasted half an hour, an impeachment for high treason was resolved on against this subject, the first, both in rank and in favour, throughout the kingdom.
-The this incident, considering the example of Strafford's impeachment and the present disposition of the nation and parliament, needed be no surprize to him; yet was he betrayed into some passion, when the accusation was presented.
-The commons themselves, he said, the his accusers, did not believe him guilty of the crime, with which they charged him: An indiscretion, which, next day, upon more mature deliberation, he desired leave to retract; but so little favourable were the peers, that they resuled him this advantage or indulgence.
-Laud was immediately, upon this general charge, sequestered from parliament, and committed to custody.
+The this incident, considering the example of Strafford's impeachment, and the present disposition of the nation and parliament, needed be no surprize to him; yet was he betrayed into some passion, when the accusation was presented.
+The commons themselves, he said, the his accusers, did not believe him guilty of the crimes, with which they charged him: An indiscretion, which, next day, upon more mature deliberation, he desired leave to retract; but so little favourable were the peers, that they resused him this advantage or indulgence.
+Laud was immediately, upon this general charge, sequestered from parliament, and committed to custody †.

 The capital article, infifted on against these two great men, was the design, which the commons supposed to have been formed for subverting the laws and constitution of England, and introducing arbitrary and unlimited authority into the kingdom.
-Of all the king's ministers, no one was so obnoxions in this respect as the Lord keeper, Finch.
-He it was, who, being speaker in the King's third parliament, had lest the chair, and resused to put the question, when ordered by the house.
-The extrajudicial opinion of the judges in the case of shipmoney had been procured by his intrigues, persuasions, and even menaces.
-In all unpopular and illegal measures, he was ever most active; and he was even believed to have declared publickly, that while he was keeper, an order of the council should always with him be equivalent to a law.
-To appease the rising difdispleature of the commons, he desired to be heard at their bar.
+Of all the king's ministers, no one was so obnoxious in this respect as the Lord keeper, Finch.
+He it was, who, being speaker in the King's third parliament, had left the chair, and refused to put the question, when ordered by the house.
+The extrajudicial opinion of the judges in the case of ship-money had been procured by his intrigues, persuasions, and even menaces.
+In all unpopular and illegal measures, he was ever most active; and he was even believed to have declared publicly, that while he was keeper, an order of the council should always with him be equivalent to a law.
+To appease the rising displeasive of the commons, he desired to be heard at their bar.
 He prostrated himself with all humility before them; but this submission availed him nothing.
-An impeachment was resolved on; and in order to escape their fury, he thought proper fecretly to withdraw, and to retire into Holland.
-As he was not effeemed equal to Strafford or even to Laud, either in capacity or in fidelity to his mafter; Lord keeper it was generally believed, that his escape had been connived at by the popular Finch flies. leaders.
-His impeachment, however, in his absence, was carried up to the house of peers.
+An impeachment was resolved on; and in order to escape their sury, he thought proper secretly to withdraw, and to retire into Holland.
+As he was not esteem-